marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/arm-function-attributes.rst

   Use this attribute on ARM to write Interrupt Service Routines.
 This is an alias to the :gcc-attr:`interrupt` attribute above.

-.. index:: long_call function attribute, ARM

-.. index:: short_call function attribute, ARM
+.. index:: long_call function attribute, ARM, short_call function attribute, ARM, indirect calls, ARM

-.. index:: indirect calls, ARM

 .. gcc-attr:: long_call, short_call